enasequence/read_docs/cli_07.md

 All metagenomic assemblies should have at least one **environmental** sample registered that represents where the original sequencing data was extracted from.
 This sample should be the same sample used to submit your raw reads.
 Please make sure the appropriate environmental checklist is chosen for this and an environmental taxon is used (e.g. aquatic metagenome (tax id: 1169740)).

 For information about biome-level environmental taxonomy please see [here](faq_taxonomy.html#environmental-biome-level-taxonomy).

+If you do not intend to submit raw reads or a primary metagenome as part of your metagenome assembly submission, please see [here](faq_metagenomes.html#how-do-i-submit-metagenome-assemblies-without-raw-data-or-primary-assemblies-to-point-to) for details on how to do this.
+If no data is associated with the **environmental** sample, it needs to be released manually in order to be available to the public.

 Any additional samples required for submission of a metagenome assembly depends on the assembly level: